poohcom1/godot-level-graph/README.md

 # Godot Level Graph

 Godot addon for level organization and room transitions using Area2D nodes, inspired by Nathan Hoad's [Location Manager](https://www.youtube.com/watch?v=_l3yTp9JOOg).
+This addon is designed specifically for 2D side-scrollers and metroidvanias with loosely connected rooms as opposed to a strict grid-like map.

 This is a mirror of the addon in my game project, so I won't be actively maintaining it.
 Feel free to fork and modify it to your needs.